 Commercial building plans

-- The first is approval of the locations with any subdivision or site plan for a parcel two acres or larger, under the requirements of UDO article 9.1.
+- The first is approval of the locations with any subdivision or site plan for a site two acres or larger, under the requirements of UDO article 9.1.

-- The next is issuance of a tree conservation permit to be obtained.
+- The next is issuance of a tree conservation permit.

-- The third is the recordation of these areas on a recorded map that has been approved by the city and then taken to Wake County register of deeds for recordation.
+- The third is the recordation of these areas on a recorded map that has been approved by the city and then taken to the local county register of deeds for recordation.
 Tree Conservation Plat Statement.

 |Required for Submittal|

 |Required for Tree Conservation Areas that must contain at least 30 square feet of basal area|

 - Metes and bounds are not required for initial preliminary plan review

 - Tree conservation and grading reviews are typically done during the concurrent plan review; however, a tree conservation review may be done separately after a preliminary plan is approved, if requested.